 Announcing My New Book!

-When these leaders let their guard down and start talking about their real struggles, one of the most pervasive things I hear is some version of this: "Saying no is not allowed in my company.
+Few bosses will actually tell you this.
+Chances are the boss is caught in the same false belief.
+One of the most pervasive things I hear is some version of this: "Saying no is not allowed in my company.
 We have to do everything.
 I'm burning the candle at both ends.
 I feel guilty because I spend so little time with my family.
 My health is declining and I'm tired ALL THE TIME.
 I don't know how much longer I can do it."

 Saying no to a demanding boss IS difficult.
 It's a Delicate Art.

-It's also essential to your success!
 That's why I wrote a book about how to do it.

 It's not about your boss or the demands of your company.
 Yes, both are demanding.